 You can find out more about mediation in the Acas guide on discipline and grievances at work.

-If the employee raises a grievance during a disciplinary process
+If the employee raises a grievance during a disciplinary procedure

-The employer can pause the disciplinary process and deal with the grievance first.
+The employer can pause the disciplinary procedure and deal with the grievance first.

 If the disciplinary and grievance cases are related, the employer can deal with both at the same time.